Experiment duration estimates

 • The duration estimate uses real-time simulations, where latency scales with the number of days simulated.

-• It’s often not wise to assume that the means and standard deviations won't change over time, especially for experiments with longer running times.
+• Usually, the means and standard deviations don't change over time, especially for experiments with longer running times.

 • Short-term predictions are easier to make accurately than long-term predictions.
 (This is why, for example, you rarely see weather forecasts for more than ten days in the future—and even those change frequently as the day in question grows closer.)

-• Most experiments should not take 40 days to complete.
+• Most experiments shouldn't take 40 days to complete.

 How does Amplitude Experiment determine the number of exposures per day?

 Amplitude Experiment assumes a constant number of exposures per day.
-Exposures per day are calculated by dividing the cumulative exposures (as of today) by the number of days the experiment has been running so far.
+Amplitude Experiment calculates exposures per day by dividing the cumulative exposures (as of today) by the number of days the experiment has been running so far.

 What types of errors are there?

-The experiment duration estimate is still an estimate; it should not be taken as ground truth.
-Here is a list of some of the error types you might encounter.
+The experiment duration estimate is still an estimate; don't take it as truth.
+Here are some error types you might encounter.

 Irreducible error

-Irreducible error is error inherent to the estimation process; unfortunately, it cannot be corrected for.
+Irreducible error is error inherent to the estimation process; unfortunately, you can't correct for it.

-In simulations, each one will reach statistical significance at different times: this difference is the main reason to run multiple simulations.
-This is just how randomness works.
-In fact, the time it takes for an experiment to reach stat sig is actually a random variable itself.
-It will depend on the p-value, which in turn depends on the data your experiment collects.
-Even if we cheat and pretend to know the control mean, control standard deviation, treatment mean, and treatment standard deviation, and if we force normal distribution and independence on everything, we still cannot reduce error all the way to zero.
+In simulations, each one reaches statistical significance at different times: this difference is the main reason to run multiple simulations.
+The time it takes for an experiment to reach statistical significance is a random variable itself.
+It depends on the p-value, which in turn depends on the data your experiment collects.
+Even if you know the control mean, control standard deviation, treatment mean, and treatment standard deviation, and if we force normal distribution and independence on everything, Experiment still can't reduce error all the way to zero.

 See this video on irreducible error and bias for more information.